eric-hou/webavailability/README.md

 # Introduction
-This is a project to track and report Websites availabilites.
+This is a project to track and report Websites availabilities.
 It contains two components.
 One probes Websites and pushes the availability status messages to Kafka Cluster.
 The other one takes the messages from Kafka and records status messages in PostgresSQL server.